CF20852/Alexa_ESP32_DHT22_Skill/README.md

 #### Programming the Backend Function in Node.js
 Now we switch from the "Build" tab to the "Code" tab in the Alexa Developer Console.
 The deveopment environment has supplied an example *index.js* function.
 We need to replace it with a function that implements the backend for our skill.
 You can just copy the code below and paste it on top of the example *index.js*, or download it from this repository and copy and paste the downloaded file.

+In the "CONFIG" section below, you'll need to change a few things:
+1. Your AWS_REGION, which must be set in the mos aws-iot-setup command and in AWS IoT;
+2. Your IOT_ENDPOINT, which you can get from Connect -> Domain configurations -> Domain details in the AWS IoT Console;
+3. Your IOT_ACCESS_ROLE_ARN, which you can get from Manage -> All devices -> Things -> Device details in the AWS IoT Console; and
+4. Your ESP32 names, specifically, the six hexadecimal digits following "esp32_".

 This is the code:
 ```js